MM4096/MIDI-Controller/README.md

         - **Update config list**
           - See **Config Editing**.
     - **Create a config**
       - Follow the same steps as if creating a patch.
-If editing an existing config, select `Overwrite` when prompted.
+If editing an existing config, select `Edit` when prompted.
       - See **Config Editing**